 In severe cases, the accumulation of items creates inconvenient or unsafe living conditions for the hoarder.
 Spaces and surfaces fill with items and become unusable, and it is often difficult to move through the hoarder’s living and storage spaces.

 Severe hoarding behavior may have significant negative consequences for the sufferer.
 Their daily functioning may be impaired, and unsafe or unsanitary living conditions can create health problems.
 In many cases, the hoarder does not recognize the problem and may resist the idea of treatment.

 Symptoms of Hoarding Disorder

-Symptoms of hoarding disorder often begin in adolescence and begin to cause impairment in daily functioning by early adulthood.
+Symptoms of hoarding disorder often begin in adolescence and start to cause impairment in daily functioning by early adulthood.
 Symptoms usually reach their peak by middle age.
-At that point the sufferer is most likely to meet the criteria for diagnosis of hoarding disorder.
+At that point, the sufferer is most likely to meet the criteria for diagnosis of hoarding disorder.

 Symptoms of hoarding disorder include: